horvie/adopt-quarkus/index.md

 - intranet applications for the control and management of technological systems
 - automatic statistical data processing (gathered from the process system)

-We cater to a wide range of customers from the energy and utility sectors.
+We cater to a wide range of customers from the energy and utilities sectors.

 ## Journey into Quarkus